openhab/openhab-docs/tutorials/getting_started/first_steps.md

 ## Initial Settings

 Most of the needed settings have already been accomplished, when you have followed the wizard.
-Fro further configuration (e.g. the measurement system) click on Settings.
+For further configuration (e.g. the measurement system) click on Settings.

 ![](images/initial_settings.png)